Norwegian Forest Cat vs. Maine Coon vs. Siberian – A Complete Comparison Guide

 Norwegian Forest Cat:

-Known as “Wegies,” these cats trace their roots back to the forests of Norway, where they evolved naturally over centuries.
-They were first recognized as a breed in the 1930s but nearly went extinct during World War II.
-Their thick coats and sturdy build helped them survive harsh Scandinavian winters.
+These cats, which are known as “Wegies,” have their roots in the forests of Norway, where they evolved naturally over hundreds of years.
+People first recognized them as a breed in the 1930s, but they almost died out during World War II.
+Their thick fur and strong bodies helped them get through the harsh winters in Scandinavia.

 Maine Coon: